 Entry to a UK University

 In contrast to US universities, where courses run for four years and start with a liberal programme covering many subjects, UK degree courses specialise right from the beginning and usually run for only three years, unless you are doing Medicine, Veterinary Science, Dentistry or studying a foreign language.
-Some UK universities offer a four-year course, like universities in Scotland do, which lead directly to a Master’s Degree.
+Some UK universities offer a four-year course, such as in Scotland, which lead directly to a Master's Degree.
 They are often referred to as ‘Integrated Masters’.

 UCAS

-There is only one way to apply to a UK university and that is through UCAS.
-This centralised provider gathers all the student’s information and university choices, and then disseminates it to the universities your child has chosen.
-The cost of the UCAS application is £26.50.
-Students register with UCAS in June of Year 12.
+For undergraduate studies, there is only one way to apply to a UK university and that is through UCAS.
+This centralised provider gathers all the student’s information and university choices, and then disseminates it to the universities chosen.
+The 2025 cost of a UCAS application is £28.50.
+Students can register with UCAS in May of Year 12.
 Over the summer holidays students and their families research what courses are available at which universities and begin to home in on the course that will fit best.
 The UCAS website also has a ‘Student Budget Planner’ which helps parents and students see how much it will cost to live at each university.
 It’s a very useful tool for the majority of students who will be living on a very tight budget.

 For most courses you can apply to up to five universities.
 If you want to read Medicine, Dentistry or Veterinary Science, however, you can only apply to four.
-You cannot apply to five universities for two or three different subjects though.
-Incidentally, if you want to apply to Oxbridge, you have to choose to apply for either Oxford or Cambridge – you cannot choose both.
-The UCAS application should include the student’s residency paperwork, a reference from school, choice of five universities, transcripts of all their grades (passes, as well as fails) from GCSE, CXC and AS Levels, their work experience record and their personal statement.
-The personal statement is a crucial part of the application and can take between 10 and 12 hours to complete a first draft.
-Cayman schools will check the statement, offer advice on what it should contain and edit it so that it is grammatically correct.
+You cannot apply to five universities for two or three different subjects.
+Incidentally, if you want to apply to Oxbridge, you have to choose to apply for either Oxford or Cambridge — you cannot choose both.
+The UCAS application should include the student’s residency paperwork, a reference from school, choice of five universities, transcripts of all their grades (passes, as well as fails) from GCSE, CXC and AS Levels, their work experience record and the answers to six specific questions.
+This is to replace the personal statement component of the application.
+The universities want to know: 1) Your motivation for the course 2) Your preparedness for the course 3) Your preferred style of learning 4) Your work experience 5) Your extracurricular activities and 6) Your achievements.
+Cayman schools will check these answers, offer advice on what it should contain and edit it so that it is grammatically correct.
 Crucially, universities will be expecting to read your motivation for wishing to study your chosen subject and will want to see what you have done to further your knowledge and passion for the subject beyond the narrow confines of your school’s curriculum.
 This is where extensive outside reading and subject-related work experience will be highly beneficial.

 The 'Gap' Year